Review & Rating of Riverside Golf Course In Austin

-Riverside Golf Course was built in the 40's and was one of the first courses in Austin and was home to golf legends Ben Crenshaw and Tom Kite.
-Like most older courses Riverside is very traditional and straightforward and short by todays standards.
-The terrain is gently rolling and the course meanders through some stately oaks, pecans, and maples.
+Riverside Golf Course was built in the 40's and was one of the first courses in Austin and it was home to golf legends Ben Crenshaw and Tom Kite.
+Like most older courses, Riverside is very traditional and straightforward and short by todays standards.
+The terrain is gently rolling and the course meanders through some stately oaks, pecans, and maples some of which are up to 400 years old!

-There are three sets of tee boxes with yardages of 6349 (6219 if you play the first hole as a par three instead of a par 4), 5744, and 4877 yards.
-From the majority of the tee boxes you can usually see the flag and what you're up against.
-There isn't a lot to cause you trouble - 10 fairway bunkers, 7 dog legs, some elevated tee boxes, and a couple ravines that might have water in them that you need to cross on the approach to the green.
-But what makes this 18 a tad challenging are the small greens, the majority of which are elevated and guarded by bunkers.
-To score well you'll need to really be accurate on your approach shots.
+Riverside Golf Course has three sets of tee boxes with yardages of 6349 (6229 if you play the first hole as a par three instead of a par 4), 5744, and 4877 yards.
+From the majority of the tee boxes you can usually see the flag and what you're up against, but beware there are some bunkers you can't see.
+During your round you'll need to avoid the 45 bunkers, manage the 6 doglegs and some minor elevation changes, and carry a couple of gullies - some of which have water.
+The small greens, most of which are raised and all but one of which are guarded by 1 to 3 bunkers, put a premium on your approach shots.

 In September of 2015, Austin Community College took over the daily operations and maintenance of the Riverside Golf Course.
 Since then, we have been working hard to get the course back into the conditions players were used to seeing.
 We have removed more than 200 dead trees from the property, upgraded all of the maintenance equipment and irrigation system, and slowly improved the overall health of the putting surfaces.
 We also now have hitting nets and mats for players to warm up before their round.
 Additional work to come includes the leveling of tee boxes and bunker improvement.